Event

 Hours - instead of specifying the time, you can select the hours and minutes at which the event will start, or set multiple start times for the event.
 To configure, press the [...] button.

-List of start times - you can specify multiple start times as a list, each start time can be assigned to a day of the week.
+List of start times - you can specify multiple start times as a list; each start time can be assigned to a day of the week.

 Important!
-If the Date check box is checked and Week days is unchecked, the track will be launched only on the date specified.
-If both Date and Week days check boxes are checked, the date will determine the start date: The event will be launched on the selected days of week on and after the specified date.
-Next to the date field is a button that, when pressed, will allow you to select the "Every year" option, in which case the event will launch on the selected day every year.
+If the Date check box is checked and Days of the week is unchecked, the track will be launched only on the date specified.
+If both the Date and Days of the week check boxes are checked, the date determines the start date: the event will be launched on the selected days of the week on and after the specified date.
+Next to the date field is a button that, when pressed, lets you select the Every year option, in which case the event will launch on the selected day each year.

 An event can also be started by a DTMF signal.
 For more information, please refer to this topic.